Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection

-In practice, there are indeed many scenarios where the distribution of $\rX$ is unknown and needs to be estimated.
-In such cases, the set of random vectors $(\rXAt, \rA, \rAt)$ only satisfies the exchangeability \eqref{eq: exchangeability} approximately.
-To deal with such cases, we apply the ``leave one out'' technique introduced in \cite{barber2020robust} to show that our method is robust to the estimation error on the distribution of $\rX$.

-To be specific, let $P_X$ be the estimated distribution\footnote{$P_X$ and $P^*_{X}$ represent the probability mass function for discrete random variables and probability density function for continuous random variables.} of $\rX$, and $P^*_{X}$ be the true distribution of $\rX$.
+In practice, there are many scenarios where the distribution of $\rX$ is unknown and needs to be estimated.
+To be specific, let $P_X$ be the estimated distribution\footnote{Here, $P_X$ and $P^*_{X}$ represent the probability mass function for discrete random variables and probability density function for continuous random variables.} of $\rX$, and $P^*_{X}$ be the true distribution of $\rX$.
 Consider the following sample Kullback–Leibler (KL) divergence for $j\in\{1, 2, \cdots, m\}$: